-- The School treats every application for admission in a fair and equal way in accordance with this policy and the School's Admissions Policy.
+- 1. The School treats every application for admission in a fair and equal way in accordance with this policy and the School's Admissions Policy.
 Although an academically selective school, each application will be considered on its merits in accordance with the School's selection criteria based on an applicant's ability and aptitude.
 The School accepts applications from prospective pupils irrespective of their gender, disability, gender reassignment, race, or belief (or lack of religion or belief) or special educational needs ('SEN'). - 2.
-However, the School must feel reasonably sure that, throughout the pupil's time at Charterhouse, it will be able to educate and develop the pupil to the best of their potential and in line with the general standards achieved by the pupil's peers.
+However the School must feel reasonably sure that, throughout the pupil's time at Charterhouse, it will be able to educate and develop the pupil to the best of their potential and in line with the general standards achieved by the pupil's peers.
 In addition, in order to cope with the high academic and social demands of Charterhouse, pupils must be fluent English speakers.
-Normally pupils would have been educated in the English medium for a number of years before coming to the school.
-Lessons may be arranged for pupils with English as an Additional Language for an additional fee. - 3.
-Parents should notify the School of any known religious, dietary, language and cultural needs before an offer of a place is made, to ensure that such needs can be accommodated within the day to day life of the School. - 4.
+Normally pupils would have been educated in the English medium for a number of years before coming to the school. - 3.
 Parents must inform the School when submitting the Registration Form of any special circumstances relating to their child which may affect their child's performance in the admissions process and/or ability to fully participate in the education provided by the School.
-The School will not offer a place to a child with disabilities if, after reasonable adjustments have been considered, the School cannot adequately cater for or meet their needs. - 5.
+The School will not offer a place to a child with disabilities if, after reasonable adjustments have been considered, the School cannot adequately cater for or meet their needs. - 4.
 Bursaries are means tested awards offered to those who meet the School's admission criteria but may otherwise be unable to attend the School due to financial hardship.
 Details of our provision for bursaries can be found on our website or obtained from the Admission's office.